1. Why is MIAFTR useful for police forces?

 MIAFTR was developed to help monitor vehicles written off for insurance purposes, trace and recover stolen vehicles and to detect fraud.

-PNC markers show that a vehicle has been stolen, but not the details of any categories that have been assigned to a vehicle following an incident.
+PNC markers show that a vehicle has been stolen, but not the details of any write-off categories (A,B,S,N) that have been assigned to a vehicle following an incident.

 With PNC, stolen vehicle markers only remain for six years, regardless of whether a vehicle has been found.
 With MIAFTR, vehicle category markers remain forever.
 It's about a vehicle (not an individual) and therefore doesn't fall under GDPR.